taublast/FastPopups/README.md

-# MAUI Popups
+# AppoMobi Popups

 ---

 ## About

-This small library was built on top of CommunityToolkit popups v1 code, no longer used by the toolkit itself.
-It was found to be the fastest comparing different popup libraries, so HotReload support, IgnoreSafeArea and a separate dimmer layer were added to be used for custom cases.
+This small private library is built on top of CommunityToolkit popups version 1, code no longer used by the toolkit itself.
+It was the fastest for opening popups among different libraries, was definitely worth adding HotReload support, IgnoreSafeArea and a separate dimmer layer for all platforms.

 ---

-## TODO
+## To Do

 ### Required

 * Test orientation changes when already open
-* Android anchor is acting lower by the amount for either bottom navbar or shell navbar, investigate
+* Android anchor is acting lower by the amount for either bottom navbar or shell navbar, need to investigate
-* Test (and then possibly fix) Tizen
+* Test and possibly fix Tizen

 ### Roadmap

+* Add navigation stack
-* Add Blur effect below for every platform
+* Add Blur effect below
+* Add background layer custom content
 * Add animations like we had in RG popups, working separately separate for overlay and content

 ---